wp-plugins/sexybookmarks/readme.txt

 = Your plugin broke my site and there's a ton of stuff from another site being displayed!!! = This isn't as critical as it may look...
 Simply choose another URL shortening service and select the "Clear all short URLs" option.
 Now save the changes and [report which URL shortening service you were using](http://sexybookmarks.net/contact-forms/bug-form/) that broke your site so I can look into it.

-= I've uploaded the plugin and activated, but it's not showing up or it's broken… =
+= I've uploaded the plugin and activated, but it's not showing up or it's broken... =

 This is normally due to styles in your Wordpress theme overriding the styles of the plugin.
 Check your theme's stylesheet for rules like `!important;` as these may be overriding the styles defined by the plugin.